noahweasley/Node-User-Settings/README.md

 - Adding a sync as suffix to the promise-based functions, provides you with it's synchronous alternatives.

-- `preferenceFileName` is now deprecated as of v1.1.0 and you should use, `fileName` and `fileExt` instead to set the file name to be used to persist settings.
-This small addition would be used in the future and might not be useful for now.
-But it is highly recommended to stop using `preferenceFileName` for future versions, because it would be removed soon.
+- `preferenceFileName` is no longer deprecated as of v1.5.0.
+Use `preferenceDir`, `fileName` and `fileExt` to set the file name to be used to persist settings, if you want to split the preference directory, filename and extension.

+- Specifying only `preferenceFileName` in `options` is the same as calling `settings.setDefaultPreferenceFilePath()`

 - Leaving `fileExt` config option blank but setting a `fileName`, results in a file with the `.json` file extension.